paxxydevv/pimine/README.md

 **0.5:** Customize it!
 Precompiled binaries now support easier customisation.
 You can easily change max ram, port, host website (wip) etc.
+You can do it so by changing pimine.conf

+**0.6:** Startup arguments:
+In the 0.3 update we release startup arguments you can use them by:
+- "--run" This argument will try to launch the server in the normal install dir.
+- "--clean" This argument will try to clear all of the pimines file if you ever wanted to delete.
+- "--version" This argument will show the pimine version.
+Please let us know if you would like anohter startup argument.

 ### Building from Source (If You Want to Customize or any other reason at all!)